Connor Joe Preview, Player Props: Pirates vs. Cardinals

 Connor Joe At The Plate

-- Joe is batting .239 with 22 doubles, three triples, nine home runs and 37 walks.
+- Joe is hitting .246 with 25 doubles, three triples, nine home runs and 38 walks.

-- He has homered in 9.0% of his games this year, and 2.6% of his trips to the plate.
+- He has hit a long ball in nine games this year (8.9%), leaving the park in 2.5% of his trips to the plate.

-- In 22 games this season (22.0%), Joe has picked up an RBI, and in five of those games (5.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Joe has picked up an RBI in 23 games this year (22.8%), with more than one RBI in five of those contests (5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.